Redefining Pet Friendly Accommodation

 Let's talk about essentials first.
 Have you seen the height of most hotel beds?
 My first suggestion is for hotels to accept the fact that the majority of pet parents want their dogs in bed with them, so step one is to accept this fact and embrace it.
 So now that you are ok with dogs in your beds the second and most important step is to ensure our dogs' safety when navigating the height of these beds.
 I can honestly tell you that I am so afraid of my dogs jumping off or falling off these beds that I can barely sleep.
 Every time my dogs move I wake up worried.

-On my most recent road trip I decided to try and solve this issue myself by bringing along our pet steps to see how they performed.
-These steps are designed to be super sturdy, and safe, thanks to guard rails and wide as well as shallow so senior dogs would be able to climb them with ease.
+On my most recent road trip, I decided to try and solve this issue myself by bringing along our pet steps to see how they performed.
+These dog stairs are designed to be super sturdy, and safe, thanks to its guard rails, manageable step height, and wide stairs, so senior dogs can climb them with ease.
 I was honestly blown away by how well these worked in our hotel room and how it gave me such peace of mind in knowing my dogs had a safe way to get up, and more importantly to get down, from the bed.
-Something as simple as this was a total game-changer for my trip.
+Something as simple as safe pet steps for beds was a total game-changer for my trip.

 Pet steps are not ideal to travel with since they do take up a lot of space in our vehicle, but why can't hotels offer these to pet parents?
 They could either be a standard addition to every pet-friendly room or available upon request.
 And think of the difference it would make.